 Durability & Build: (7.5/10)

 There’s one thing that is proving to be a concern for the early adopters: the wings attach via hinges to the main body and they lack a stopper mechanism.
-Anyone who tries to sweep the wings further back than they naturally go will quickly break or stress mark those hinges.
-This is more problematic than it may at first sound in that it seems like the wings should pull back further behind the battroid.
-The common paint-chipping issues that have plagued all DX toys will still be present here but these problems are persistent on any line of toys that uses a fair quantity of painted surfaces.
-Like the V1 ball joints in the hips, the hips on the Durandal do seem to get loose even with very gentle handling.
-Generally a twist of a screw or the application of a touch of white glue will help resolve the problems with loose joints.
-However, most these tightening fixes prove temporary and so it can be very annoying to constantly tighten the toy after finding it fell down in your display case.
-One joint that seems very difficult to tighten up is the hinge at that holds the shoulder mechanism up.
+Anyone who tries to sweep the wings further back than they naturally go will quickly break or stress those hinges.
+This is more problematic than it may at first sound because it seems like the wings should pull back further behind the battroid.
+The common paint-chipping issues that have plagued all DX toys are still present but these problems as expected on any line of complex toys with a fair quantity of paint.
+Like the V1 VF-25 ball joints in the hips, the hips on the Durandal/Perceval do get loose even with gentle handling.
+Generally, a twist of a screw or the application of a touch of white glue will help resolve problems with loose joints.
+However, most these tightening fixes are temporary so it can be annoying to constantly tighten the toy after finding it fell down in your display case.
+One very difficult to tighten joint is the hinge at that holds the shoulder mechanism up.
 It looks like you’d have to remove the mechanism and then remove a pin to get at the area that needs additional tension.
-On my Isamu toy it looks like this area got loose quickly due to some flash on the pieces of plastic that are supposed to be pressed firmly together.
+On my Isamu toy, this area got loose quickly due to some flash on the pieces of plastic that are supposed to be pressed firmly together.

 Ball joints are placed in all the right spots.
 The hips, head, and ankles use ball joints.
 The knees offer a wide range of motion and have a swivel.
 The shoulders rotate around and there’s another rotation point at the bicep.
 The elbows have a double-joint allowing the toy to reach up toward it’s shoulders.
 The waist joint has limited mobility but it’s there.
 The YF-29 design is a little gangly which makes getting some poses a little difficult but it’s not for lack of points of articulation.